 The submicroscopic particles are increasingly showing up in FDA-regulated products like sunscreens, skin lotions and glare-reducing eyeglass coatings.
 Some scientists believe the technology will one day be used in medicine, but the FDA's announcement did not address that use.

-The draft guidance suggests the FDA will require food companies to prove the safety of any packaging using nanotechnology.
+The draft guidance suggests the FDA may require food companies to provide data establishing the safety of any packaging using nanotechnology.

 Under longstanding regulations, companies aren't required to seek regulatory approval before launching products containing established ingredients and materials, such as caffeine, spices and various preservatives.

-But FDA officials said Friday that foods and packaging containing nanoparticles would require more scrutiny.
+But FDA officials said Friday that foods and packaging containing nanoparticles may require more scrutiny.